akshitagupta15june/PetMe/README.md

 ## What's next for PetMe 📲

-In future, we plan to scale this application to reach as many people as possible and facilitate adoption and donation of animals.
+In future, we plan to scale this application to reach as many people as possible and facilitate the adoption and donation of animals.

 Furthermore, we plan to connect with the nearest government organization that provides medical assistance to stray animals.